Ghooosstt/docker-IdentityIQ/README.md

 All theses services are connected through a network bridge.

-*Tested from IdentityIQ 8.1 without patch to IdentityIQ 8.3p2.*
+*Tested from IdentityIQ 8.1 to IdentityIQ 8.4.*

 ## Requirements